cattena/varunbpatil.github.com/_posts/2012-10-01-linux-tricks-2.md

 To put is plainly, pressing "Alt+PrintScr+s", forces data in buffers to be synced to the disks, so you don't lose data that you haven't saved yet.
 "Alt+PrintScr+u" unmounts any filesystems that have been mounted.
 "Alt+PrintScr+b" tells the kernel to reboot the system.
 There you go, a safe reboot :)

+#### Faster keyboard cursor movement in Linux
+Have you found yourself wishing that the keyboard cursor moved a bit faster while working on the terminal or in an editor like vim or emacs.
+The solution is a one-liner as below

+	$ xset r rate 200 60

+What is this command doing?
+It is basically decreasing the keypress interval delay to 200(from the default 250 or something) and increasing the rate of keypress to 60(from the default 30).
+Be sure to add the command to your bashrc.
+Feel free to change the numerics according to your needs, I found the above settings quite comfortable.
+For faster cursor movement, decrease the first value and increase the second value in the command.

 <br />
 <br />
 <br />